 - Description of the project,

-- The start/end date,
+- The start/end dates,

 - The priority of tasks,